Registered clubs are owned by their members. They exist to deliver a wide range of benefits to their members and the wider community.

 If you are a Club Director overseeing a venue with gaming machines in NSW, RGBO training is an available option for you to meet the 1 July 2024 gaming reforms training requirements.

-- Completion of the Responsible Conduct of Gambling (RCG) and Advanced Responsible Conduct of Gambling (ARCG) training courses or
+- The Responsible Conduct of Gambling (RCG) and Advanced Responsible Conduct of Gambling (ARCG) training courses or

 - Completion of a Responsible Gambling Board Oversight (RGBO) training course approved by L&GNSW.